Table of Contents

 Provides the insured with the right to purchase additional insurance on specified option dates occurring after issue of the original policy without evidence of insurability.

 A permanent, unchangeable designation of a beneficiary.
+It provides added security and protection for the named beneficiaries.

 A trust agreement that cannot be altered, amended, revoked or terminated and is generally not subject to estate taxes.